Skip to content

 If the DIGITALOCEAN_ACCESS_TOKEN environment variable is not set, the command will prompt for one.

-The remote server playbook will run and provision your droplet with PHP, Nginx, and everything else included in Trellis.
+The remote server playbook will run and provision your server with PHP, Nginx, and everything else included in Trellis.

 The command help file can be accessed by passing the --help flag:

-Creates a droplet (server) on DigitalOcean for the environment specified.
+Creates a server on a cloud provider for the environment specified.

 Only remote servers (for staging and production) are currently supported.